vamsi28/cucumber-test/README.md

 - Create some example scenarios that cover the testing of the plugins
 - Automate a minimum of two scenarios
 - Provide any assumptions you've made

+You will need to submit all the files in one compressed file (zip, tar.gz...) or a link to a github repo.

 ## Requisites
 - rbenv + ruby-build (https://github.com/sstephenson/rbenv)